MinaPecheux/Advent-Of-Code/2015/Python/README.md

 Here, I've taken a really naïve approach: I simply check all the positive integers starting from 1 until I've found one that, when concatenating to the secret and passed through the MD5 hash object, gives a result hexadecimal digest that starts with the required number of zeroes.

 *Note: this is probably not optimized, and Part I and II both take a few seconds to run, but it is not that terrible for now, and I don't see how to improve it...*

+## Day 5: Doesn't He Have Intern-Elves For This?

+#### Answers
+**Part I: 255 • Part II: 55**

+In my solution, I'm passing the check function to use to my computation function so I can easily switch between the criteria from Part I and the ones from Part II.

+For the new criteria in Part II, I've also used a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) (or Regex): the idea is to define a "pattern" to search for in a string, and then to see if the given string can be matched to this pattern.
+If so, we are even able to isolate the bit that match the different parts of our pattern and thus directly extract our values.
+Here, this helps us check if we have at least one letter surrounded by the same letter on both sides.